 .envor HashiCorp Vault, never in version control - Git pre-commit hook: Install

-detect-secretsorgitleaksto automatically catch keys before commit - Exchange-side settings: Enable IP whitelist, withdrawal whitelist, and API permission minimization
+detect-secretsorgitleaksto automatically intercept keys before commit - Exchange-side configuration: Enable IP whitelists, withdrawal whitelists, and minimize API permissions

-- Regular rotation: Rotate API keys every 90 days, immediately revoke and reissue if compromised
+- Regular rotation: Rotate API keys every 90 days; if compromised, revoke immediately and reissue

 | |